Shift3/standards-and-practices/standards/README.md

 This section describes Shift3 standards to be applied to all projects.
 Code reviews should be used to identify when these standards are not applied.

-## How do we do build software at Shift3?
+## How we build software at Shift3

 ### Setting up a Repository